-The lead tester in this review is Kristin Anderson, a long time cook, outdoor enthusiast, and jeweler.
-She loves detail-oriented tasks like testing products and comparing details, or fabricating tiny pieces of silver into works of art.
+The lead tester in this review is Kristin Anderson, a long-time cook, outdoor enthusiast, and jeweler.
+She loves detail-oriented tasks like testing products, comparing details, or fabricating tiny pieces of silver into works of art.
 Kristin learned to cook in her youth while working at a cafe in a natural food store; she was an understudy in cooking for different dietary needs, herbal remedies, and eating for health and nutrition.
 She mixes a lot of her own spice mixes and uses them in various recipes throughout the year.

 Analysis and Test Results

 Whether you want to grind small amounts of fresh spices to liven up your dishes each night, or you plan to shop at the grocery and stock up on five pounds of spices and grind in bulk, we have recommendations for you.
 We've analyzed and tested ten spice grinders, both manual and electric side-by-side.
 After three days of grinding spices and herbs manually and with electric grinders, we ranked each based on four metrics: grinding performance, ease of use, design, and versatility.

 To test grinding performance, we gathered five pounds of spices and ground them.
 We ground cumin seed, cardamom seeds, cinnamon sticks, and cloves, as well as freshly dried oregano from the garden.
 We specifically looked at the consistency and speed of the grind.
 We did this by grinding pre-measured amounts of spices (e.g., eight grams of cumin seed) with the electric grinders in five-second intervals, sifting the spices through sieves.
 We measured the fineness of the grind at five, ten, fifteen, and twenty seconds.